 Clothes are very difficult to iron when they are fully dry or over-dried in the dryer.
 Over-dried clothes are resistant to reshaping, which it exactly what ironing is.
 Removing clothes when they are still slightly damp will make ironing much easier.
 If you line-dry your clothes, bring them inside to iron when they are not quite dry.
 You can even iron wet or damp clothes that have recently come from the washer.
 This works particularly well with dress shirts and other garments made with thin fabric.
 Hang up garments after ironing, so they stay wrinkle-free while they finish drying.

-2. Overfilling the dryer.
+Overfilling the Dryer

+Forgetting to Shake and Smooth

-If yours doesn't have one, purchase a new inexpensive empty spray bottle to use.
-Dampen the clothing when you are ready to begin ironing.
-Wrinkles will fall out of the clothing as you iron.
-If you don't use the sprayer to soften up the clothing, ironing is much more difficult and for some garments, impossible.
+Many irons today come with a built-in sprayer to dampen clothes during ironing.
+If your iron doesn't have this feature, use a plastic spray bottle filled with water, and dampen the clothing when you're ready to begin ironing.
+You'll find that wrinkles fall out of the clothing as you iron.
+If you don't use the sprayer to soften up the clothing, ironing is much more difficult and, for some garments, impossible.

-Using Hard Water.
+Using Hard Water

 Tap water may be okay to use in your iron, especially with today's models, which are more tolerant of hard water than older irons.
 But if you have very hard water, the minerals in the water can create problems inside your iron.
 Read the instructions for your iron and, if, in doubt, use only distilled water for all ironing.

 Starches and sizers are great tools for ironing, but they must be used properly.
 After you spray the starch or sizer onto the clothing, wait for several seconds to allow it to penetrate into the garment before ironing.
 This will help keep your iron's soleplate from getting a buildup of starch or sizing residue.